nixworks/public/news/2011/04/14/index.md

 _Context: Broadmeadows, Ford Australia, Geelong_

 ### [Japanese police search for the bodies of victims of the 2011 Tohoku earthquake and tsunami near the Fukushima I Nuclear Power Plant for the first time due to declining radiation levels. ](/news/2011/04/14/japanese-police-search-for-the-bodies-of-victims-of-the-2011-tahoku-earthquake-and-tsunami-near-the-fukushima-i-nuclear-power-plant-for-the.md)
-_Context: Fukushima I Nuclear Power Plant, Japanese police, an earthquake and tsunami_
+_Context: 2011 Tohoku earthquake and tsunami, Fukushima I Nuclear Power Plant, Japanese police_

 ### [Two people are killed, one missing and four people critically injured after a tornado hits Atoka County in the US state of Oklahoma. ](/news/2011/04/14/two-people-are-killed-one-missing-and-four-people-critically-injured-after-a-tornado-hits-atoka-county-in-the-us-state-of-oklahoma.md)
 Storms that killed nine in Oklahoma and Arkansas moved Friday evening into Mississippi and Alabama, tornadoes struck six counties and left at least one more dead.